 that allowed the Lakers to get to overtime.

 With the Suns holding a 90-88 lead with just under eight seconds

 remaining in the fourth quarter, Nash had the ball knocked away

-by Smush Parker along the left sideline - nearly the same point
+along the left sideline - nearly the same point

 where he got tied up by Walton.
 Again, the Lakers got the ball

 to Bryant, who hit a one-handed floating layup with